vikstrous/dataloadgen/README.md

 	"context"
 	"fmt"
 	"strconv"
-	"time"

 	"github.com/vikstrous/dataloadgen"
 )

-// fetchFn is shown as a function here, but it might work better as a method
+// fetchFn/mappedFetchFn is shown as a function here, but it might work better as a method
 // ctx is the context from the first call to Load for the current batch func fetchFn(ctx context.Context, keys []string) (ret []int, errs []error) {
     for _, key := range keys {